 Listening to the right people is even more crucial when it comes to creative.
 When big campaigns hit a sour note, you can often tell that the right people weren’t in the room — or weren’t being listened to — when the idea was signed off.
 There are people that have been working among the communities you’re looking to connect with for a long time, and it’s key to get them involved.

 On the flipside, getting people who know the communities you’re trying to engage with can really pay off.
-I consulted with BRTHR for a Nike campaign, and by using real kids from the capital, the team created something truly authentic to pitch in.
-Now I’m working with kids from my charity Delve, many of whom are looking for opportunities to share their own perspectives and voices.
+I consulted with BRTHR for a Nike campaign, and by using culturally diverse kids from the capital, the team created something truly authentic to pitch in.
+Now I’m working with kids from my charity Delve — a grassroots youth-centre project — many of whom are looking for opportunities to share their own perspectives and voices.
 That’s something companies could be paying more attention to.

 Trust your collaborators

 Sometimes, making good creative can mean giving up more control than brands are initially comfortable with.
 On YouTube, for instance, creators know what they’re doing, they know the platform.
 You have to be willing to work with them — and ready to listen to them.
 They’re close to the communities they speak to, more agile than traditional companies, more open to feedback, and can adapt extremely quickly, too.